kenhding/MODINSdoc/docs/source/userInfo.rst

 **Python:**

-The new server has python 2.7.5, 3.6.8, and 3.7.9 installed.
+Server2 has python 2.7.5, 3.6.8, and 3.7.9 installed.
 As we decided not to use Anaconda_ to manage packages, a personal/customized python environment can be managed by ``virtualenv``.
 Installing packages directly from the terminal, which may pollute the common python environment, is not recommended.
 Virtual environment steps can be found on `Mogon WIKI <https://mogonwiki.zdv.uni-mainz.de/dokuwiki/start:development:scripting_languages:python?s[]=virtual>`_

 **Software:**